-You must provide a budget narrative that relates to the information you provide on SF-424A, "Budget Information, Non-Construction Programs".
+You must provide a budget narrative that relates to the information you provide on SF-424A, "Budget Information, Non-Construction Programs."
 This information will be used by the panel to compare the likely benefits of the project to its costs.
 It will also be used by agreement monitors to determine whether the funding requested by you is reasonable for the effectiveness of the project and allowable under Federal regulations.

 For each budget category on SF-424A, provide a detailed breakdown of all costs.
 Include explanations of any cost that may appear to be excessive.
 Salaries of project personnel should be requested in proportion to the effort that these personnel devote to the project.
-An example is located in the Application Kit in the Supplemental Guidance for RME-1 form.